Erle C. Kenton: Biography

 Producer Paul Malvern stated later that Kenton and him "got along beautifully" and that "He was one director who thought everything out and made sure that he came in on budget and on time.
 He wasn't real fond of directing the Abbott and Costello films so he got a kick out of the monster films."
 Kenton spoke about directing horror films in a 1944 interview, stating "They give us a chance to let our imagination run wild.
 The art department can go to town on creep sets.
 Prop men have fun with cobwebs.
 The cameraman has fun with trick lighting and shadows.
 The director has fun.
 We have more fun making a horror picture than a comedy."

-Kenton and Edward Ludwig were the principal directors of the 1958–1960 CBS television series, The Texan.
+Kenton and Edward Ludwig were the principal directors of the 1958–1960 television series The Texan.
 Kenton died on January 28, 1980, of Parkinson's disease in Glendale, California.
 Malvern recalled that when he visited Kenton before his death, Kenton did not recognize him.